 Evie’s self-imposed sabbatical from social media at first set her adrift.
 But then everything changed.
 Dreams she didn’t even realize she had slowly come to fruition.
 All without social media to guide her there.

 Upon first glance at this book, I did not think it was one I would enjoy reading.
 But Friedland’s sharp writing and quick wit surprised me, and I read it with enthusiasm.

 As Evie comes to understand: “Just because you unplug your phone doesn’t mean you can also unplug from life.”

-This is a story about how what seems to be the worst thing that can happen, somehow becomes the best thing.
-It is about finding love in all the right places
+This is a book about how what seems to be the worst thing that can happen, somehow becomes the best thing.
+It is about finding love in all the right places.